External OAuth Provider Domain

 2. Click Domains.

 3. Click Add Domain and choose External OAuth Provider.
-The Add External OAuth Provider wizard opens at the Details page.
+The Add External OAuth Provider Domain wizard opens at the Details page.
 This wizard has five pages:

 4. Enter a name and description for your external OAuth provider (for example, Name=PingFederate, Description=PingFederate Domain).